-Join Aaron F. Ross for an in-depth discussion in this video Working with Auto Resize, part of Liquid Simulation in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Working with Auto Resize, part of Maya: Liquid Simulation (2013).

 We set the initial state for our fluid, and we're actually ready to go ahead and animate the bucket tipping over.
 But in order for that to work, we'll need to enable Auto Resize.
 If Auto Resize is off, the fluid density cannot exist outside of this pre-existing box.
 But if we turn on Auto Resize, the 3D container box will resize automatically to optimally contain the fluid density.
 So to make that happen, we'll select that fluid container and go back to its attributes, Ctrl+A.

 And in the Auto Resize section, we can flip that switch back on.
 I want to mention here at this point that this is, unexpectedly, a destructive act.
 If you turn Auto Resize on, then you cannot go back and set a new initial state on your fluid container.
 What that means is that before you flip this switch on, you need to make sure that your fluid is in the correct state.
 Because if you turn this on, and then you try to set a new initial state, then your container will go back to its original position, and basically you'll lose your work.

 So, I turn it on.
 And if I press Play, you'll notice that the box became a little bit smaller.
 And it's now optimally sized to include that density.
 There are a few parameters here you can play around with.
 For example, the max resolution is the maximum number of voxels on a side of the box, and its set to a value of 200 now, which is a pretty high value.
 We probably won't reach 200, but I'll leave it at that high value of 200.
 And that should be fine for our simulation here.
 Additionally, you've got the auto resize threshold.